operator-framework/community/GOVERNANCE.md

 When no candidate has submitted their name for consideration, the current Chairs may appoint an acting Chair until a candidate comes forward.

 Chairs must be active members.
-Any inactivity, disability, or ineligibility results in immediate removal.
+Any inactivity, inability to filfill the role, or ineligibility results in immediate removal.

 Chairs may be removed by petition to the Operator Framework Community through the Call for Agreement process outlined above.